usnistgov/O-RAN-Testbed-Automation/README.md

 # Open RAN Testbed
-An installation guide and scripts to deploy a 5G O-RAN Testbed.
+An installation guide and scripts to deploy a 5G O-RAN testbed.

 ## Setting Up on a Virtual Machine